-Loss or Damage: Loss or damage to product caused during shipping or caused by abuse, misuse, improper or abnormal usage or authorized repair are not covered by this warranty and may also void the warranty.
+Loss or damage to Product: Loss or damage caused during shipping or caused by abuse, misuse, improper or abnormal usage or unauthorized repair are not covered by this warranty and may also void the warranty.

 Unauthorized Replacement Parts: The warranty will become void if any defects or damages are associated with the use of unauthorized replacement parts.
 All replacement parts must be obtained from an authorized agent.